 It’s never fun to be stuck in quicksand.
 I know what it’s like when you have a great character idea or inciting event, but can’t move forward in a story.
-Fortunately, I’ve found a solution to get myself out of that deadly and, frankly itchy situation: experimenting with writing exercises.
+Fortunately, I’ve found a solution to get myself out of that deadly situation: experimenting with writing exercises.

 This one came to me when two different ones collided together, sparking an idea that got me out of a rut.
 I call it a word tree.
-Not only can it generate plot ideas, it helps in travelling beyond the analytical mind to make us look at our stories in a different way.
+Not only can it generate plot ideas, it helps in travelling beyond the analytical mind to make us look at story in a different way.

 As trees traditionally grow from the root, we’ll begin there.
 Start by taking a piece of paper or your notebook and write down a word that is somehow significant to your story.
 This might be a character, a setting or anything else you can think of.

 Ignore the word at the top for a moment and focus instead on the ‘root’ word.
 Now on your phone or egg timer set a countdown of 5-10 min.
 Start making free associations with this word by branching off and writing down a new word.